git-college-of-surgery/git-commit-ectomy/docs/easy.md

      sort -n -r -k1
 ```

-When you're ready to perform the surgery, append two more lines to get the
+When you're ready to perform the surgery, append a `cut` command to get the
 relative path to the file _only_, without listing the size of the file, which
 is what we will need when we carry out the git-commit-ectomy: